Anycubic Kobra 2 Pro 3D printer review

 The Anycubic Kobra 2 Pro makes a strong impression straight out of the box.
 While bearing a resemblance to the standard Kobra 2 Neo in style, it quickly becomes clear that this model is a substantial upgrade.
 Key improvements include dual threaded screws, a more robust tool head, and a selection of USB slots on the front for file downloads or feature extensions.

-Assembly is user-friendly, thanks to its semi-assembled design and the clear, compact printed manual provided by Anycubic.
-The construction process should take about 5-10 minutes, presenting no major challenges.
-However, for those new to 3D printing, having an extra set of hands for the initial assembly can be helpful.
+As with most 3D printers at present the main assembly is done for you and the rest is relatively straightforward, and thankfully the printed manual provided by Anycubic is excellent.
+The construction process should take about 5-10 minutes and shouldn't cause any real challenges.
+However, if you are new to 3D printing, having an extra set of hands for the initial assembly can be helpful.

 Anycubic Kobra 2 Pro close-up of the LCD screen